brendan-newlon/df2neo4j/README.md

 # df2neo4j
 An R package that lets you load data from a data.frame into a Neo4j graph database with a single line of code.
+Expanded to include other helpful functions.

 ### Installation